JakeSteam/blog-programming/_posts/2017-04-14-android-importing-levels-from-qr-codes-camera-file.md

 #### Photo

-Retrieving a photo is a little more complex than live scanning a QR code, but it’s done without requiring another application.
+Retrieving a photo is a little more complex than live scanning a QR code, but it's done without requiring another application.
 First, the `onClick` method of the import button is called, and passes the permission required (`READ_EXTERNAL_STORAGE`) and work to do (`importFromFile()`) to a `runIfPossible` function.

 ```
 public void importFromFile(View v) {